Frequently Asked Questions (FAQ)

 PhD: If all or part of a doctoral application will be submitted after the deadline, we recommend contacting the appropriate department PhD advisor to find out whether the department accepts late applications.

-You will need to include your USC ID with your official, sealed transcript.
-It should also be included in all email and correspondence with USC.
-If, after 10 business days you have checked your email Junk and Clutter folders and have not received a USC ID, you can request it by sending an email to firstname.lastname@example.org with your full name, date of birth and the program to which you are applying.
+If, after 10 business days you have checked your email Junk and Clutter folders and have not received a USC ID, you can request it by contacting us with your full name, date of birth and the program to which you are applying.

 Note: The USC ID is not the CAS ID number.